> Return of Breast Cancer after Treatment (Recurrence, Relapse)

 Recurrence and support

 Treatment for breast cancer can be a difficult and draining process.
-If the cancer returns, you may feel a strong emotional and physical effect.
+If the cancer returns, you may have a strong emotional and physical reaction.
 A breast cancer support group, especially one focused on breast cancer recurrence, may help you address these concerns.

 Learn more about support groups.